The Best Money Belts to Hide Money, Credit Cards, and Passports

 Travel Smart and Keep Valuables Close and Secure

-the best money belt is a security money belt or pouch and it can be your most important travel accessory, especially when visiting busy and popular tourist attractions.
+The best travel money belt is a security money belt or pouch and it can be your most important travel accessory, especially when visiting busy and popular tourist attractions.
 It is in these locations where pickpockets and thieves target tourists.
-Shield and protect your valuables from pickpockets, distraction thieves, and snatch and run crooks with a hidden money belt or security neck or body pouch.
+Shield and protect your valuables from pickpockets, distraction thieves, and snatch and run crooks with a hidden money belt, security neck, or body pouch.
 A money belt depending on its size and design is used to hide money, cash, passports, identification, and other valuables that you don’t want to lose.
 A money belt is a personal item and is not a “one size fits all” by any means.
-The best designs have anti-theft technology plus various designs and sizes so you’re sure to find one just right for you.
-Now you have a choice of traditional belts with a zipper to hold just bills, wallets you wear on your leg and hide under pants and even more styles which you wear around your neck or waist and tucked under clothing.
+The best money belt designs have anti-theft technology and offer various designs and sizes, so you’re sure to find one just right for you.
+Now you have a choice of traditional belts with a zipper to hold just bills, wallets you wear on your leg and hide under pants, and even more styles which you wear around your neck or waist and tucked under clothing.
 Enjoying water sport or the beach?
 No problem, you can choose from a variety of completely waterproof styles of money belts so you can swim and play in the water while keeping your passport and other valuables close and dry!

 Read on to learn about the various types of best money belts and secret wallets available with anti-theft features.
 The latest styles of neck and body pouches have RFID blocking to stop identity theft by tech-savvy thieves.